-Different Modes of Learning
+Back to School Basics: Different Modes of Learning

 - Modular Distance Learning – With this mode of learning, Self-Learning Modules are provided via print or digital format and are sent to students for them to accomplish at home.
 This is supplemented by lessons transmitted via government-run radio and television stations3.
 Consultations with teachers are scheduled as needed in order to check the progress of each student until it is possible for them to come back to school.
 This is the ideal approach for children in households with limited resources4.
 As with all the teaching methods discussed here, Modular Distance Learning requires participation and guidance from parents.
 In particular, they are in charge of implementing the modules received from the school.

-Approach for Young Children
+Going Back to School: Approach for Young Children

-Parents need to take into consideration how learning works for young children ages three and up.
+In planning a “going back to school” regime at home, parents need to take into consideration how learning works for young children ages three and up.
 During the child’s formative years, neural circuits are rapidly formed through their experiences.
 Aside from adequate nutrients, which can be supplemented by products like Enfagrow A+ Four, a stimulating learning environment is needed to enhance brain development.

 Since a teacher will not be present to guide the implementation of lessons, it is important for parents to step up and fill the gap until their young ones are able to go back to school.
 After all, it is every parent and teacher’s goal to help the children under their care to become their best selves8.
 Involvement will also help create a stable relationship between parent and child, which provides a secure environment for other aspects of development in their lives.

 It is key for parents to find a method that will take into consideration a varied approach which caters to a child’s inquisitiveness and cognitive capacity9.
 There needs to be a balance between school and play which parents can address in a myriad of ways, from engaging them in day-to-day activities to providing engaging methods that mimic play.